VClude/rorp-server/server-data/README.md

 2. Not change default behavior without a toggle.
 3. Use best practices (convars over config files, native commands wherever possible, etc.)

-Modifying or rewriting existing resources in this repository for local use only is _strongly_ discouraged.
+Modifying or rewriting existing resources in this repository for local use only is _strongly_ discouraged.# rorp-server